Michaelpalacce/HomeLab/README.md

 - Run `ansible-galaxy install -r playbooks/install/requirements.yml` to install all the needed ansible roles from Ansible Galaxy
 - Run `ansible-galaxy collection install -r playbooks/install/requirements-collecttions.yml` to install all the needed ansible collections
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
-- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags setup` This will initialize the master on the init_master PI
+- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags setup` This will initialize the master on the init_master PI.
+This will also setup traefik
-- Run `ansible-playbook -i inventory playbooks/longhorn-storage/main.yml` Initialize longhorn storage
-- Run `ansible-playbook -i inventory playbooks/homer/main.yml` Initialize Homer Dashboard storage.
 You can go to Helm/homer and edit the `homer-config.yaml` to your own custom services if you want.
 It is highly advisable to add this, so you can find services easily.
+You can always reapply homer after that with: `ansible-playbook -i inventory playbooks/homer/main.yml`

 ### Setting up monitoring
 - Run `ansible-playbook -i inventory playbooks/monitoring/main.yml` Initialize Prometheus and Grafana